hummingbot/hummingbot-site/docs/bounties/index.md

 The Foundation utilizes HBOT-denominated bounties to fund the maintenance and development of the Hummingbot open source codebase.

 Using the same process, Hummingbot Foundation also manages bounties for external sponsors seeking to build and maintain their own exchange connectors.
-See [Connector Bounties](/bounties/connectors.md) for more information.
+See [External Bounties](/bounties/external.md) and [Lifecycle of a Bounty](./lifecycle.md)for more information.

 ## Bounties Board